fabie/CRC-methylation-subtyping/README.md

 - Integration with exposure history data
 - Development of a classification model for prospective use
 - Early diagnosis for cure and remediation to improve prognosis
-- Will contribute to possibly existing on-going researchs from the U.S. government Dept of Veterans Affairs.
+- Will contribute to possibly existing on-going researchs from the U.S. government Dept of Veterans Affairs

 ---